NASA's next-gen James Webb Space Telescope completes testing, is ready to pack up and ship out to launch

-On Thursday, NASA announced the completion of testing, saying, "Webb's many tests and checkpoints were designed to ensure that the world's most complex space science observatory will operate as designed once in space."
+"Webb's many tests and checkpoints were designed to ensure that the world's most complex space science observatory will operate as designed once in space," NASA said on Thursday upon announcing the completion of testing.

 James Webb is a joint project from NASA, the European Space Agency and the Canadian Space Agency.
 It's designed to probe the mysteries of our universe's origins and peer into the past to learn about the formation of stars, planets and galaxies.